 How long do newborns typically keep their eyes closed?

 Newborns often keep their eyes closed for extended periods, especially in the first few weeks of life.
-It’s not uncommon for them to have their eyes closed for up to 16-17 hours per day.
+It’s not uncommon for them to have their eyes closed for up to 16-17 hours daily.

 Will my baby’s eyes eventually open more?